dannysimfukwe/apache-docker-container/README.md

 ## Running the container

 ```
-docker run -d -p 3000:80 dockerphpapache_web *//dockerphpapache_web is the name of the container you built*
+docker run -d -p 3000:80 dockerphpapache_web *dockerphpapache_web is the name of the container you built*

 open your browser to see the running container http://localhost:3000